wp-plugins/notificare/readme.txt

 = How much does it cost? =

 It's free for personal use.
 But of course we like donations.
-Send candy.
+Send candy!

+= Can I hook into Notificare myself?

+Yes, once we launch Service Central, you can add and enable different kinds of services yourself.
+We will also provide an SDK for developers, so you can add your own custom services to Notificare.

 == Screenshots ==